 When you are in Phuentsholing, you don’t need to rush.
 The charm lies in walking around, sitting in a cafe, chatting with locals, and exploring simple places to visit in Phuentsholing.
 You can easily explore most of the town in a day or two.

-The iconic entry point into Bhutan, located at the border with India.
+The iconic entry point into Bhutan is located at the border with India.
 Admire traditional Bhutanese architecture, decorative wood carvings, and colourful flowerbeds.
 A top photo spot and spiritual threshold to your Bhutan journey.

 2. Zangto Pelri Lhakhang & Park

 Situated in the heart of town, this three‑storey Buddhist temple symbolises Guru Rinpoche’s heavenly abode.
 Inside, you’ll find life‑size statues and peaceful murals.
-Adjacent is Zangto Pelri Park-perfect for leisurely walks, prayer wheels, a ball fountain, and gardens.
+Adjacent is Zangto Pelri Lhakhang, perfect for leisurely walks, prayer wheels, a ball fountain, and gardens.
 It’s one of the calmest Phuentsholing tourist places.

 3. Karbandi Monastery (Kharbandi Goemba)